enesakkose/music-player/README.md

 ### Firebase

-This project uses to firebase for database management
+This project uses to firebase for database management and authentication process.
+Firab is a backend-services for

 ### Styling